SAP/python-pyodata/docs/usage/querying.rst

     employee = northwind.entity_sets.Employees.get_entity(1, encode_path=False).execute()

-(Experimental) Query server-side paginations using the __next field
+Query server-side paginations using the __next field
 -------------------------------------------------------------------
 Response may contains ony partial listings of the Collection.
 In this case, "__next" name/value pair is included, where the value is a URI which identifies the next partial set of entities.